SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/README.md

 ## Exporting environment variables

 The last step in the setup is the export of the environment variables that are required to authenticate against the Terraform provider for SAP BTP.
-Fo that export the following environment variables:
+For that export the following environment variables:

 - Windows: